mitre-attack/mitreattack-python/docs/mitre_attack_data/custom_objects.rst

 Custom Objects
 ==============================================

+**Note**: This section includes nonessential information that is only relevant to users who want a more advanced understanding of how this library is implemented.

-MITRE ATT&CK implements the following custom STIX objects, which are defined using the `stix2 @CustomObject`_ decorator:
+ATT&CK uses a mix of predefined and custom STIX objects to implement ATT&CK concepts.
+More information about the mapping of ATT&CK concepts to STIX 2.0 objects can be found in the the `ATT&CK Data Model documentation`_.
+The MitreAttackData library implements the following `custom STIX object types`_, which are defined using the `stix2 @CustomObject decorator`_:

 .. autoclass:: mitreattack.stix20.Matrix